-- 4.1 body where the investment policy of the UCITS is to replicate an index which satisfies the criteria set out in the Central Bank UCITS Regulations and is recognised by the Central Bank - 4.2 The limit in 4.1 may be raised to 35%, and applied to a single issuer, where this is justified by exceptional market conditions.
+- 4.1 A Fund may invest up to 20% of net assets in shares and/or debt securities issued by the same body where the investment policy of the UCITS is to replicate an index which satisfies the criteria set out in the Central Bank UCITS Regulations and is recognised by the Central Bank - 4.2 The limit in 4.1 may be raised to 35%, and applied to a single issuer, where this is justified by exceptional market conditions.

-General Provisions 5
+5 General Provisions

-- An investment company, or management company acting in connection with all of collective investment schemes it manages, may not acquire any shares carrying voting rights which would enable it to exercise significant influence over the management of an issuing body. - 5.2 A Fund may acquire no more than: - (i)10% of the non-voting shares of any single issuing body; - (ii) 10% of the debt securities of any single issuing body; - (iii)25% of the units of any single collective investment schemes; - (iv)10% of the money market instruments of any single issuing body.
+5.1 An investment company, or management company acting in connection with all of collective investment schemes it manages, may not acquire any shares carrying voting rights which would enable it to exercise significant influence over the management of an issuing body.

+- 5.2 A Fund may acquire no more than: - (i)10% of the non-voting shares of any single issuing body; - (ii) 10% of the debt securities of any single issuing body; - (iii)25% of the units of any single collective investment schemes; - (iv)10% of the money market instruments of any single issuing body.